Banner Health

 Treatment options for tennis elbow

-• Pain management: Over-the-counter (OTC) nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen (Advil, Motrin) can reduce pain and inflammation.
-Applying ice packs to the elbow for 15 to 20 minutes a few times a day may help reduce pain and swelling.
+Over-the-counter NSAIDs like ibuprofen (Advil, Motrin) and using ice packs (15–20 minutes a few times a day) may help reduce inflammation and pain.

-• Bracing and supports: A forearm strap, wrap, tape or brace can lower pressure on the tendon and improve symptoms.
+A forearm strap, wrap or brace can reduce pressure on the tendon and help relieve symptoms.

-• Corticosteroid injections: Injecting anti-inflammatory medication directly into the elbow can reduce pain.
+• Corticosteroid injections: Anti-inflammatory medication delivered directly to the elbow

-• Needle fenestration or ultrasonic tenotomy: These techniques use needles to help heal your tendon.
+• Needle fenestration or ultrasonic tenotomy: Uses needles to stimulate tendon healing

-After symptoms improve, you can take these steps to help keep tennis elbow from coming back:
+After symptoms improve, you can take these steps to help prevent tennis elbow from coming back:

 • Make sure your workstation is set up to minimize strain on your wrist and elbow.